 Field Explanation Access Mode Defines how the port is to be accessed when multiple users have logged on, as follows: Exclusive: The first user to switch to the port has exclusive control over the port.
 No other users can view the port.
 The Timeout function does not apply to ports which have this setting.
 Occupy: The first user to switch to the port has control over the port.
 However, additional users may view the port's video display.
 If the user who controls the port is inactive for longer than the time set in the Timeout box, port control is transferred to the first user to move the mouse or strike the keyboard.
 Share: Users simultaneously share control over the port.
 Input from the users is placed in a queue and executed chronologically.
-Under these circumstances, users can take advantage of the Message Board , which allows users to communicate with each other regarding control of the keyboard and mouse or keyboard, mouse, and video of a Share port (see The KVM over IP switch supports multiple user logins, which may cause access conflicts.
-To alleviate the problem, a message board has been provided, which allows users to communicate with each other: , page 89).
+Under these circumstances, users can take advantage of the Message Board , which allows users to communicate with each other regarding control of the keyboard and mouse or keyboard, mouse, and video of a Share port (see The Message Board , page 73).
 Port OS Specifies the operating system that the server on the connected port is using.
 Choices are Win, Mac, Sun, and Other.
 The default is Win.
 OS Language Specifies the OS language being used by the server on the connected port.
 Drop down the list to see the available choices.
 The default is English US.
 Cable Length Lets you specify how long the Cat 5e/6 cable between the port and the KVM adapter cable is.
 Use the drop-down menu to select the cable length settings: Short: for up to 25 m.
-Medium: for between 20 and 35 m.
-Long: for above 35 m.
+Medium: for between 20 and 35 m. - Long: for above 35 m.